 In fact, yoga was her saving grace after the military as she battled with PTSD, depression, and anxiety.
-The more she practiced yoga the more she learned how to grow from her trauma; she began to listen to herself and heal.
+The more she practiced yoga, the more she learned how to grow from her trauma; she began to listen to herself and heal.
 Her 200-hour Yoga Teacher Training program led her to many trauma-sensitive yoga trainings, including Warriors at Ease and iRest.
 Rachel completed all levels of Warriors at Ease training, becoming one of our first fully certified teachers.
-She’s also attended Warriors at Ease Veteran-Civilian retreats and is an active participant in the Warriors at Ease community in Colorado where she now lives and elsewhere.
+She’s also attended Warriors at Ease Veteran-Civilian retreats and is an active participant in the Warriors at Ease community in Colorado where she now lives.

 It was through her training and self-healing that she found her true yogic path.
 This path of self-healing led her to helping others — which all started when she walked into a yoga class in Germany and continues to this day.
 The importance of yoga is paramount in Rachel’s life,

 “If I miss a day of yoga or meditation, it’s as if I’ve missed my medication.
 I don’t feel right.
 I continue to teach yoga and meditation, to help others learn that there is healing and hope within them.”

 We’re honored and grateful to have veteran yoga teachers like Rachel in our Warriors at Ease network.
 She’s a bright light that’s sharing these powerful practices from a place of love, deep passion and personal experience.